Table of contents

 Analyzing budget performance: Monitor your budget performance in the AWS Budgets dashboard.
 Review budget adherence, identify overspending, and adjust budgets as needed to maintain control over your AWS expenses.

-Taking Advantage of AWS Trusted Advisor
+Getting Recommendations from AWS Trusted Advisor

 AWS Trusted Advisor is a valuable resource for identifying cost optimization opportunities in your AWS environment.